smrealms/wiki-data/game-guide/trading.md

 The Deal-Maker is the strongest cloaked trader in the game.
 You will not see them often but they fill a fun niche when the game allows for it.

-The trade master is a misnomer.
-It is a bad choice for trading.
+The Trade-Master is a misnomer.
+It is surprisingly a bad choice for trading.
 It's true purpose is alliance support.
-Those roles be covered in a different guide.
+Those roles are covered in a different guide.

 ## Further Ship Considerations